-Maybe it was that moment in junior high when I looked at that girl who sat three rows over and decided I would never be as pretty as her.
+Perhaps it was that moment in junior high when I looked at that girl who sat three rows over and decided I would never be as pretty as her.

 Maybe it was the interview I bombed or the vows that got shattered or some other failure along the way.

-Even still, I would throw my head back and laugh when my husband would urge me to launch a blog, not taking his encouragement seriously and doubting my own ability to express myself in a way that others would connect with.
+Even still, I would smirk and laugh when my husband would urge me to launch a blog, not taking his encouragement seriously and doubting my own ability to express myself in a way that others would connect with.
 He persisted, and each time I would stick my toe a little further into the water, curiosity eventually giving birth to the launch of my blog and consistent writing and the return to myself.
 The return to that eight-year-old version of me that was daring enough to give voice to her dream.

 I often watch my daughter as she twirls in her third wardrobe change of the day and pretends to be a ballerina.
 Uninhibited.
 Unashamed.

-And maybe it’s because I smile in adoration and she feels the safety of knowing she is loved.
-Or maybe it’s because she hasn’t been carried away from that place within herself that is young and wild and free.
+And maybe it's because I smile in adoration and she feels the safety of knowing she is loved.
+Or perhaps it's because she hasn't been carried away from that place within herself that is young and wild and free.